Kinship Circle

 More Hurricane Irene Photos, 2011

-As Irene’s dark waves crept toward New Jersey, this black-white cat smashed against the back of her cage and tried to chomp off Kinship Circle responder Mary Kelly’s hand, if offered water or comfort.
-Yet when her family (sheltered separately in a people-only area) stopped by, the cat morphed into Ms. Sweetheart.
-She purred and wrapped her paws in a feline hug.
-A lot of crying and clinging ensued between the family and their kitty.
-Photo (C) Kinship Circle, Hurricane Irene 2011
+As Irene crept toward New Jersey, this cat pressed against the back of her cage and tried to chomp off Kinship Circle responder Mary Kelly’s hand when offered water or comfort.
+Yet when her family stopped by, the cat morphed into a purry sweetheart.
+(C) Kinship Circle, Hurricane Irene 2011

-A road floods in front of the Red Cross evacuee complex where Kinship Circle’s Mary Kelly and Bill Allman care for companion animals.
-Photo (C) Kinship Circle, Hurricane Irene 2011
+A road floods in front of the Red Cross complex where Kinship Circle cared for animals.
+(C) Kinship Circle, Hurricane Irene

-Kinship Circle volunteer Bill Allman drove for hours, through Hurricane Irene’s outer band, to reach the animal sheltering operation in New Jersey.
+Kinship Circle vol Bill Allman drove through Hurricane Irene’s outer band.
 He barely missed some trees that snapped like toothpicks over roads.
-Photo (C) Kinship Circle, Hurricane Irene 2011
+(C) Kinship Circle, Hurricane Irene 2011

-Red Cross Co-Shelter, situated at Saint Augustine College Prep School in Atlantic County, NJ.
-Photo (C) Kinship Circle, Hurricane Irene 2011
+Red Cross Co-Shelter at Saint Augustine College Prep School in Atlantic County, NJ.
+(C) Kinship Circle, Hurricane Irene 2011